US Intelligence Agencies Tried To Bribe Our Developers To Weaken Encryption, Says Telegram Founder

 //bad joke

-I sense a new business model (Score:3)
+I sense a new business model (Score:4, Funny)

 Step 1) Create messaging app with no users but strong encryption.